The red nose Pitbull is a variety of the popular and sometimes controversial American Pitbull Terrier.

 The mortality rate for Pitbull attacks was 10%, where there was no mortality from attacks by other breeds.

-It’s very clear that, although Pitbulls relatively rarely attack people, when they do it can be traumatic.
+It’s very clear that, although Pitbulls relatively rarely attack people, when they do it can be a disaster.

 Red nose Pitbull training